 There are a number of different ways to prove that the driver who hit you was distracted.
 One of the easiest is if the driver admits it.
 Believe it or not, sometimes they do.
 This type of admission may appear in your accident report if the driver admits it to the police officer.
 There may also be other witnesses to the accident who saw the person engaged in a distracting activity, such as texting.
 Last, in cases involving texting, you can use the at-fault driver’s cell phone records to show he or she was texting.
 Without a lawsuit, however, you generally will not be able to get the cell phone records because cell phone companies do not just give our their customers’ cell phone records.
 If a lawsuit has been filed in your case, you can generally subpoena the records though.

 If you have been injured in a distracted driving accident in Georgia, you should talk with a personal injury attorney as soon as possible.
-The Atlanta personal injury attorneys at The Champion Firm, P.C. have experience representing injured victims of distracted drivers and can fight to get you all of the compensation you are entitled to receive.
+The attorneys at The Champion Firm, P.C. have experience representing injured victims of distracted drivers and can fight to get you all of the compensation you are entitled to receive.
 Contact us today for a free consultation about your car accident case.